stuyvesant-cs/dwlessons/nextcs/02_labs_pw.md

 1. Re-introduce yourselves.
 2. Ponder & discuss the following questions:
    - What do you think you will be learning in this class?
-   - What is Computer Science?
+   - What do you want to learn in this class?
 3. Select a representative from your group to report back to the class on your findings.
 4. Reporter should make a note of their findings in their notebook.